You can still enjoy a creamy and tropical treat without the alcohol by whipping up a Virgin Piña Colada.

 - 1 cup crushed ice

-- pineapple slice and cherry (for garnish)
+- A pineapple slice and maraschino cherry for garnish

 Instructions